-Cultured Nile tilapia O.niloticus (average weight $= 40 \pm 10$ g) collected from a private fish farm at Kafer El-Sheikh Governorate.
-The fish were transported to the laboratory in plastic bags (5 l) filled with oxygenated water and acclimatized in a stock tanks to laboratory conditions for 2 weeks under normal conditions (23 \pm 2 °C).
+A total number of 190 Cultured Nile tilapia O.niloticus (average body weight = 100 ± 10 g) were collected from a private farm at Kafer El-Sheikh Governorate.
+The fish were transported to the laboratory in plastic bags (5 L) filled with oxygenated water and acclimiated in a stock tanks at laboratory conditions for 2 weeks under normal conditions (23 ± 2 °C).
 They were fed with commercial fish ration throughout the period of study and water was changed once a day.

 2.3.
-Growth of A. hydrophila :
+Growth of A. hydrophila:

-A. hydrophila was cultured on tryptone soya agar and harvested in tryptone soya broth .
+A. hydrophila was cultured on tryptone soya agar and harvested in tryptone soya broth.
 The broth was incubated overnight in a shaker for 12 h at 20°C and centrifuged at 10,000 rpm for 20 min at 4 °C; the supernatant was discarded and the bacterial pellet was washed three times with phosphate buffered saline (pH 7.2) and prepared to 10^8 cfu/ml as determined using a Neubauer hemocytometer slide (Yadav et al., 1992).